d0ovi/CS50/pset3/Resize less/README.md

+# Not done yet.
+# To be continued...

 # Requirements:
 * Implement a program called resize that resizes (i.e., enlarges) 24-bit uncompressed BMPs by a factor of n.
 * Implement your program in a file called resize.c inside of ~/pset3/resize/less/.